souris-dev/samosac-jvm/docs/syntax/index.md

 # Syntax
 {: .no_toc }

-As samosa is still in its first release, it has limited features.
+As samosa is still in its first alpha release, it has limited features.
 More features will be added soon in upcoming releases.

 ## Table of contents
 {: .no_toc .text-delta }